day8/re-frame/docs/CodeWalkthrough.md

    [color-input]])
 ```

-Naming: sub-val ???  sub-r
+Note: `view` functions tend to be organised into a hierarchy, often with data flowing from parent to child via
+parameters.
+So, not every view function needs a subscription.
+Very often the values passed in from a parent component
+are sufficient.

+Note: a view function should never directly access `app-db`.
+Data is only ever sourced via

 ### Components Like Templates?

-A `component` such as `greet` is like the templates you'd find in
+`view` functions are like the templates you'd find in
-Django, Rails, Handlebars or Mustache -- it maps data to HTML -- except for two massive differences:
+Django, Rails, Handlebars or Mustache -- they maps data to HTML -- except for two massive differences:

   1. you have the full power of ClojureScript available to you (generating a Clojure data structure).
 The
      downside is that these are not "designer friendly" HTML templates.